Sting (drone): Operational history

+Ukrainian MP Maryan Zablotskyy helped to secure a grant for the development of the Sting drone..

 In May 2025, the Wild Hornets published thermal imaging footage from a Sting interceptor as it downed a Shahed drone, "marking a breakthrough in frontline drone defense".

-On 1 August 2025 the supplier of the thermal cameras for the Sting claimed that it had intercepted "Dozens of Iranian-russian drones".
+On 1 August 2025 the supplier of the thermal cameras for the Sting claimed that it had intercepted "dozens of Iranian-Russian drones".

 In October 2025 a Ukrainian military delegation visited Denmark and successfully demonstrated the Sting against a QinetiQ Banshee target drone.

-As per October 2025, the Sting interceptor drones have destroyed over 1,000 enemy UAVs.
+Sting interceptor drones have destroyed over 1,000 enemy UAVs as of October 2025.